Love's Travel Stops & Country Stores

 2009 — Finalist for the Beacon Award presented by the Journal Record business publication for its “Making a Difference from the Heart” corporate philanthropy campaign.

-2011 – Love's ranked No. 7 on the Forbes' list of America's Largest Private Companies, making the biggest move on the list of 212 companies, jumping 11 spots from last year's ranking of No. 18.
+2011 – Love's ranked No. 7 on the Forbes' list of America's Largest Private Companies.

 1964 – Tom and Judy Love incorporate Musket Corporation, the predecessor to Love's Country Stores, and lease an abandoned filling station in Watonga, Oklahoma for $5,000.

 1972 – The first Love's Country Store opens in Guymon, Oklahoma.
 The store combines a convenience store concept with self-service gasoline.

 1978 – Love's Country Stores expands to 60 locations in small communities in Oklahoma, Kansas, Colorado, New Mexico and Texas.
 In-store delis were added to make fresh sandwiches onsite.

 1981 – Love's adds to its 90 existing Love's Country Stores by opening its first interstate Love's Travel Stop on I-40 in Amarillo, Texas.